The Twins (Albanian tale): Rescue by Zjerma

 Zjerma reaches the source under the flowering almond tree, follows the path Handa had taken, and arrives at the old man's hut.
 The old man tells Zjerma that his brother followed the path leading to the garden of the Earthly Beauty; he tried to convince Handa not to go, but he did not listen.
 The old man says that before meeting Handa, he saw many other men take the same path and never return.
 The wise old man invites Zjerma into his hut, where he shares secret teachings to help save Handa.
-Zjerma says goodbye the old man and leaves.
+Zjerma says goodbye to the old man and leaves.
 In the garden of the Zanas, the nymphs try to entertain him with songs and dances.
 He does not stop, telling them that they are very beautiful but not for him.

 At the entrance of the garden of the Earthly Beauty, Zjerma meets the witch and accepts her challenge.
 He solves the witch's riddle, uses the silver sword to cut the woolen bow in two, and jumps the hedge with his horse.
 Before the witch sprays the herbal ointment on him, he catches her and ties her to a tree.
 Zjerma threatens to kill her if she does not show him his brother.
 Trembling, she shows him many petrified men (including Handa).
 He asks the witch to tell him how to bring his brother back to life.
 She tells Zjerma to anoint Handa's eyes and lips with the dew from the calyx of the white lily.
 Unable to find the flower, he orders the witch to tell him where it is and she obeys.
 Finding the flower, Zjerma sprinkles its dew on Handa's eyes and lips.
 When Handa comes back to life, Zjerma embraces him.
 He then sprinkles the dew on Handa's animal companions and the other men.
 When Zjerma wakes everyone else up, the witch yells at him to stop but he ignores her.
 Enraged, she transforms herself into a black bolla and tries to free herself by twisting her body.
 The witch clings to a nearby tree and tries to uproot the tree to which she is tied.
 She fails; her body splits in two, and she dies.